ntyet/rmRNAseq/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
+* fixed typo in the CRAN URL

+## Resubmission
+This is a resubmission.
+In this version I have:

 * provided reference describing the method in the description field of DESCRIPTION file
 * added all authors (no copyright holders except me) in the Authors@R field with the appropriate roles